adsabs/adsabs.github.io/blog/_posts/2019-04-11-transition-reminder.md

 thumbnail: img/import_help_02.png
 ---

+### Update (May 29, 2019)
+*This post has been updated to reflect that the library set operations and the "perform actions on selected articles" functionality, previously listed in the "Classic features in progress" section, are now available.*

 ADS Classic, [online since 1994](https://ui.adsabs.harvard.edu/about/history/), will be retired later this summer.
 (For more on the technical need for this upgrade, see [this previous blog post](http://adsabs.github.io/blog/technical).)
 Regular Classic users may have noticed some changes over the last few months, including an increasing number of warnings and pointers to the [new ADS](https://ui.adsabs.harvard.edu/), meant to encourage users to begin routinely using the new interface.
 As of the date of this post, Classic is still available, though its remaining time is limited.
 Now is an excellent time for the remaining Classic users to begin to familiarize themselves with the new system and to [contact us](mailto:adshelp@cfa.harvard.edu) if they run into problems.
 Below, we list a few important things for users to know as they begin to use the new ADS.

 ## To-Do Quick List